sitrox/schemacop/README_V3.md

 * `symbol`
   The string can be anything and will be casted to a ruby `Symbol` object.

+* `ipv4`
+  A valid IPv4 address without netmask.
+No casting is performed.

+* `ipv6`
+  A valid IPv6 address without netmask.
+No casting is performed.

 #### Custom Formats

 You can also implement your custom formats or override the behavior of the